magrigry/HuskHome-SaveMoreLastLocation/README.md

 # HuskHome-SaveMoreLastLocation

-This plugin is a simple addon for [HuskHome](https://github.com/WiIIiam278/HuskHomes2) that save players last location in the same way EssentialsX to make the `/back` command working is the same way.
+This plugin is a simple addon for [HuskHome](https://github.com/WiIIiam278/HuskHomes2) that save players last location in the same way EssentialsX does, to make the `/back` command working is the same way.

 # Download